 The Way Forward

-New ideas and concepts will be tabled for discussion and implementation, to move forward, how we structure the path.
-First and for most, finance is the key issue, though in recent years much of the previously available financial sources are focusing more on major themes and issues such as climate change and renewable energy.
-It is a fundamental issue that needs to be addressed by the OIC vis-a-vis COMSTECH, however, OIC member countries should not lose sight of planning and developing an appropriate base for science and technology.
-It is worth exploring the Waqf concept and its implications in support of science and technology with a noble concept aiming to benefit humanity.
+First and for most, finance is the key issue, though in recent years much of the previously available international financial sources are now focusing more on major themes and issues such as climate change and renewable energy.
+It is a fundamental issue that needs to be addressed by the OIC Secretariat General vis-a-vis and the OIC Ministerial Standing Committee on Scientific and Technological Cooperation COMSECH, however, OIC member countries should not lose sight of planning and developing an appropriate base for science and technology for water management.

 Another form of interest is the local priorities of each member of the network, pending on the willingness of the members, INWRDAM is willing to conduct a survey to receive your priorities and elaborate on them in a one to one base or collectively.
 This could be a productive process in terms of keeping tabs on regional topics and issues, making a future agenda for cooperation.